RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 **Eg**:- Cloud Composer

 - Cron jobs are scheduled tasks that run at predetermined intervals or specific times on a recurring basis.
 -  They are typically used for simpler, standalone tasks that don't have complex dependencies or interactions.
 - Cron jobs are used for automating repetitive tasks, such as backups, log rotations, data updates, or other periodic activities.
 **Eg**:- Cloud Scheduler

 ### Google Cloud Platform offers a number of tools and services for orchestration:
  **Cloud Scheduler** for schedule driven single-service orchestration.
+Cloud Scheduler is a fully managed enterprise-grade cron job scheduler.
+It is not an multi-cloud orchestration tool.

  **Workflows**:- It is for complex multi-service orchestration(HTTP services).Worklows enables you to automate the execution of **HTTP-based services** running on Cloud Functions and Cloud Run, as well as external services and APIs.
 Use either **YAML or JSON** to express your workflow.